 \section{Discussion \& Conclusion}

 This paper systematized research on DP auditing using a systematic framework geared to categorize the underlying settings/techniques and measure progress in the state of the art along three key desired properties: \textit{efficiency}, \textit{end-to-end-ness}, and \textit{tightness}.

-Overall, our analysis showed that while DP auditing has made significant and rapid progress in making audits more effective, useful, and easily deployable against production systems, there are still areas with substantial research gaps.
+Overall, our analysis showed that while DP auditing made significant and rapid progress in making audits more effective, useful, and easily deployable on production systems, there are still areas with substantial research gaps.
 In the process, we identified several key insights and open problems; we are confident that future work can build upon these to establish a ``Gold Standard'' for DP auditing.

-In the rest of this section, we review related work, present actionable recommendations, and highlight open research questions future work should prioritize.
+In the rest of this section, we present actionable recommendations, and highlight open research questions to prioritize.